-Everything about Domaine Durieu Chateauneuf du Pape , Rhone wine wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine Durieu Chateauneuf du Pape with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Durieu Vineyards, Wines, Winemaking

 Today, Domaine Durieu owns 37 hectares of vines in Chateauneuf du Pape.
-The vineyard has old vines with the oldest vines being Grenache that was planted all the way in 1914.
+The vineyard has old vines with the oldest vines being Grenache which was planted all the way in 1914.
+Their best terroir features very rocky soils that is perfect for Grenache.
 36 hectares are devoted to the production of red wine and one hectare is used to grow grapes for white wine.

-Domaine Durieu makes two red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc wine.
+Domaine Durieu makes 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc wine.

-Domaine Durieu Chateauneuf du Pape – The wine is often produced from a blend of 80% Grenache, 12% Mourvedre and 8% Syrah.
-But that can vary from year to year, as some vintages also include small amounts of Cinsault and Counoise.
+Domaine Durieu Chateauneuf du Pape – The grapes are not destemmed.
+The wine is often produced from a blend of 80% Grenache, 12% Mourvedre and 8% Syrah.
+But that can vary from vintage to vintage year, as in some years, they can also include small amounts of Cinsault and Counoise.
 The wine is aged for about 12 months in concrete vats before bottling.
 About 2,000 cases are produced each year.

-Serving and Decanting Domaine Durieu with Wine, Food Pairing Tips
+Serving Domaine Durieu with Wine, Food Pairing Tips

 The white wine of Domaine Durieu is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.